idonahum/FastDepth/README.md

 ### Pretrained MobileNet ###

-The model file for the pretrained MobileNet used in our model definition can be downloaded from [http://datasets.lids.mit.edu/fastdepth/imagenet/](http://datasets.lids.mit.edu/fastdepth/imagenet/).
+The model file for the pretrained MobileNet used in our model definition can be downloaded from [http://datasets.lids.mit.edu/fastdepth/imagenet/](http://datasets.lids.mit.edu/fastdepth/imagenet/). when downloading it, make sure to put the tar file in 'Weights' directory
 ## Evaluation ##

 to evalaute an existing model, weights should be inside the 'Weights' directory. use the following command to run evaluation.